Mediahuis

-Mediahuis is a newspaper & magazine publishing, distribution, printing, TV, radio and online media company founded in 2014 with assets in Belgium, the Netherlands, Ireland, Luxembourg and Germany.
+Mediahuis ([ˈmeːdijaːˌɦœys]; lit.
+'Media House') is a European multinational newspaper and magazine publishing, distribution, printing, television, radio and online media company founded in 2014 with assets in Belgium, the Netherlands, Ireland, Luxembourg and Germany.
 Mediahuis publishes daily newspaper titles in Belgium, the Netherlands and Ireland as well as regional titles, and is involved in broadcasting a number of Dutch and French language TV and radio stations.

 Irish assets are held in Independent News & Media subsidiary.

 The headquarters of Mediahuis is in Antwerp.

 History

-Mediahuis was founded in January 2014 as a joint venture of two Flemish media corporations Corelio and Concentra.
+Mediahuis was founded in January 2014 as a joint venture of two Flemish media corporations: Corelio and Concentra.
 They entered into a collaboration around their paper and digital publishing activities.
 Corelio took 62% of the shares, Concentra the remaining 38%.

 In 2015, Mediahuis acquired the Dutch NRC Media group.

 In 2017 it acquired the Dutch Telegraaf Media Groep and VP Exploitatie joined as third shareholder.
 It took 16.7% of the enlarged group.

-In January 2019, Corelio NV, the majority shareholder became Mediahuis Partners NV.
-Mediahuis Partners NV then held a 50.6% stake in Mediahuis, along with Concentra (32.7%) and VP Exploitatie (16.7%).
+In January 2019, majority shareholder Corelio NV became Mediahuis Partners NV, holding a 50.6% stake in Mediahuis, along with Concentra (32.7%) and VP Exploitatie (16.7%).

-These 3 shareholders are in turn mainly owned by the Van Puijenbroek family, Belgian Baert family and Mediahuis chairman Thomas Leysen.
+These three shareholders are in turn mainly owned by the Van Puijenbroek family, Belgian Baert family and Mediahuis chairman Thomas Leysen.

 On 30 April 2019 Mediahuis acquired Independent News & Media for 145.6 million euros, which gave Mediahuis control over the Irish Independent and the Sunday Independent (Ireland), respectively Ireland's top-selling daily and Sunday newspaper, among other assets.

 In July 2019, Mediahuis were reported to be interested in acquiring JPIMedia.

 In September 2020, Mediahuis acquired the heavily loss-making NDC Mediagroep.
+In May 2023, Mediahuis acquired leading EU affairs media outlet EURACTIV, which became the company's first international media platform acquisition.

 Mediahuis Nederland

 Mediahuis Nederlands started as the NV Holdingmaatschappij De Telegraaf and was later coined Telegraaf Media Groep N.V.
 (TMG).
 In 2017 it was acquired by Mediahuis.
 It owns De Telegraaf, the most popular newspaper in the Netherlands, DFT, Telesport, Metro, Autovisie, Privé and Vrouw; regional newspapers including Haarlems Dagblad and Noordhollands Dagblad; digital brands including GeenStijl and Dumpert, and the national radio station Classic FM.
 In addition, Mediahuis Nederland owns dozens of other brands that focus on local news, entertainment and e-commerce.
-Via Keesing Media Group, the company publishes international puzzle magazines and digital puzzles.
+Via Keesing Media Group publishes international puzzle magazines and digital puzzles.

 TMG acquired the weblog GeenStijl after initially buying an interest and Hyves, at that time still the most popular social network site in the Netherlands.
-In 2012, TMG had acquired the free daily newspaper Metro that folded in 2019.
+In 2012, TMG acquired the free daily newspaper Metro, which folded in 2019.

 In 2016, TMG held a 23% stake in a joint venture with Talpa Holding, operating radio stations Radio 538, Sky Radio, Radio Veronica, Radio 10 and thematic channels (only on Internet).
 In addition, the television channel TV 538.